xlxs4/primefiles/README.md

 ### Treesitter

-Apparently (?) the new version of treesitter also requires the tree-sitter CLI.
+The new version of treesitter also requires the tree-sitter CLI.
 Refer to:
 - The requirements: https://github.com/nvim-treesitter/nvim-treesitter/tree/main?tab=readme-ov-file#requirements
 - Install the CLI using `cargo`: https://github.com/tree-sitter/tree-sitter/blob/master/crates/cli/README.md#installation